 Cynthia completed her MFA in Creative Writing, concentration in Poetry at The New School and has been featured on the stages of The Lincoln Theatre, The King Arts Complex, TEDxDrewUniversity, and TEDxOhioStateUniversity where she performed her most notable poem Honam.
 In 2016, she served as an apprentice writer for Columbus-based arts collective, Maroon Arts Group’s “Write the Power” writer’s residency, joining 7 other writers in the creation of a social-justice centered choreopoem that came to life on the stage in June 2018.
 In December of the same year, Cynthia also debuted an all woman poetry showcase, “Women & Words,” featuring Ghanaian writers, poets, and artists in Accra, Ghana.

-Cynthia recently received honorable mention for the Paul Violi Poetry Prize in 2018 and was selected for the longlist of the University of Canberra Vice-Chancellor’s International Poetry Prize in 2016 & 2018.
-Her work has been published or is forthcoming in OURS Magazine, Nimrod Journal, and Crab Orchard Review.
+Cynthia has received honorable mention for the Paul Violi Poetry Prize in 2018 and was cited for Excellence in Poetry by The New School in 2019.
+She was selected for the longlist of the University of Canberra Vice-Chancellor’s International Poetry Prize in 2016 & 2018 and her work has been published or is forthcoming in OURS Magazine, Nimrod Journal, and Crab Orchard Review.
 Through her literary works and performance, Cynthia aspires to leave an indelible mark on the way in which we discuss race, gender, and social justice.
 Her poignant poems often explore themes of community, the value of culture, and a dedication to self-identity.